djbrieck/gravy-daves-cafe/README.md

 # This is standard HTML Boilerplate site made custom for Gravy Daves Cafe

-For more information see [html5 Bolierplate docs](https://github.com/h5bp/html5-boilerplate/blob/main/docs/usage.md:w )
+For more information see [html5 Boilerplate docs](https://github.com/h5bp/html5-boilerplate/blob/main/docs/usage.md )
 ## Required software to build

 1. A current LTS Release of [Node.js](https://nodejs.org/en/download)

-### To run for local deveolopment run the following:
+### To run for local development run the following:

     npm run start